alexbakker/alertmanager-ntfy/README.md

 Replace the URL and username/password with values appropriate for your environment.

-For a full overview of the available configuration options, please refer to the [Prometheus Alertmanager documentation](https://prometheus.io/docs/alerting/latest/configuration).
+For a full overview of the available configuration options, refer to the [Prometheus Alertmanager documentation](https://prometheus.io/docs/alerting/latest/configuration).